swcarpentry/DEPRECATED-bc/gloss.md

 SSH is often used for [remote login](#remote-login) between computers.

 **<a name="ssh-key">SSH key</a>**:
-a digital key that identifies one computer or user to another.
+A digital key that identifies one computer or user to another.

 **<a name="stack-frame">stack frame</a>**:
 A data structure that provides storage for a function's local variables.